 As everyone knows, South Africa `went to the polls’ on 7 May.
 One of those who went was 18-year-old Nicholas Tlatane, a `born-free’ who currently studies at the University of the Western Cape.
 Another was 81-year-old Hlengiwe Hlutyana, former farmworker and shackdweller.
 Mirror images of one another?
 At any rate, the young man and the elder woman both voted with hundreds of others at the polling station in De Doorns, opposite the informal settlement of Stofland.

 A new, 15-minute documentary, “Land of Dust,” focuses on the life in the day of a farming community.
 In Afrikaans, Stofland means land of dust.
-While the film has some off moments, opting occasionally for pathos over agency, it’s still worth watching.
+While the film has some off-moments, opting occasionally for pathos over agency, it’s still worth watching.
 It will remind you, if you need reminding, that the situation in the winelands is still dire.
-It’s not abject but dire poverty, and as is so often the case when discussing the Western Cape, it’s dire and aggressive poverty against the gorgeous landscape of the Hex River Valley.
+It’s not abject but dire poverty and aggressive poverty against the gorgeous landscape of the Hex River Valley.

 In the two years since the strike, what’s happened?
 On one hand, formally, salaries have risen from 69 rand to 105 rand, but many farmers pay less.
 Stofland has grown in the two-year period.
 The labor market on the farms is as gender segregated as ever.
 Men leave at 5 am in the morning to work the fields; women leave at 6 am to work in the processing plants.
 Those women who don’t work in the fields work, like Zimbabwean Petronella Rwizi, establish childcare centers to take care of children.